Skip to main content

 • Setting 6 (MAX_HEADER_LIST_SIZE): 262144 for Chrome.

-These should land in the order your preset's settings_order specifies.
-Wireshark shows them sequentially, so order is visible right in the tree view.
+These should land in the order the preset's settings_order specifies.
+Wireshark shows them sequentially, so the order is visible directly in the tree view.

 HTTP/2 PRIORITY on first request stream

 For RFC 7540 priorities (Chrome shape), the HEADERS frame on stream 1 carries a PRIORITY flag (0x20).
-Expand HyperText Transfer Protocol 2StreamHeader.
-Look for:
+Expand HyperText Transfer Protocol 2StreamHeader and look for:

 • Stream Dependency: 0

-• Weight: 256 (Chrome) or whatever your preset says
+• Weight: 256 (Chrome), or whatever the preset specifies

 • Exclusive Bit: set

-If stream_priority_mode is chrome and this priority isn't showing up on the first request, something's busted.
+If stream_priority_mode is chrome and this PRIORITY isn't showing up on the first request, something is wrong upstream of the wire.

 HTTP/3 PRIORITY_UPDATE

-For HTTP/3, hunt for QUIC stream frames carrying H3 PRIORITY_UPDATE (frame type 0xf0700).
-They should reference the actual request stream ID, not stream 0.
-Older versions had a regression where the request stream wasn't referenced correctly.
-Wireshark is the most direct way to confirm your install actually behaves.
+For HTTP/3, look for QUIC stream frames carrying H3 PRIORITY_UPDATE (frame type 0xf0700).
+They should reference the request stream ID, not stream 0.
+An earlier version of the library had a regression where the request stream wasn't referenced correctly, and Wireshark is the most direct way to confirm the installed version behaves.

 HPACK / QPACK header order

-Click the HEADERS / QPACK encoder stream.
+Click the HEADERS or QPACK encoder stream.
 Wireshark decodes the headers into a list.
-The order should match your preset's hpack_header_order (H2) or QPACK ordering (H3).
-Pseudo-headers come first, specifically in this order:
+The order should match the preset's hpack_header_order (H2) or QPACK ordering (H3).
+Pseudo-headers come first, in this order for Chrome:

 :method :authority :scheme :path

-That's the Chrome pseudo_order.
-Other shapes are visible too.
+Other shapes show up too.
 Safari, for instance, puts :scheme before :authority.

 tshark for CI